DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_20_first-keys.md

 `The ultimate hodl guide Github, multi-sig 2 of 3`

-That should give enough information to do a search online for how to retrieve funds in case of an emergency.
+That should give enough information for someone else to do a search online for how to retrieve funds in case of an emergency.

 Mark the three info packages `B`, `C` and `D` .
 If you use 4 packages, mark the last on `E`.